Licensing Patents

 These are usually long-term projects, taking more than two years.

 In general, we work on a success-fee basis.
-Therefore, we only undertake projects for which we are well-qualified, and which we believe will be successful and able to offer a significant technical breakthrough.
+Therefore, we only undertake projects for which the patented invention offers a significant breakthrough, for which we are well-qualified, and which we believe will be successful.